kattcrazy/kattcrazy/README.md

-### Hi, I'm Katt!
+## Hi, I'm Katt!
-I love animation, art, and cats.
+I enjoy animation, art, and I am a cat enthusiast.
 I'm also learning to code in Python!

 I enjoy working on my Homeassistant setup, and am eager to to contribute to the community by creating intergrations.